dognotdog/smol_servo/README.md

  - (1): adds bus voltage analog input to PB11, moves DRVSEL to PC6
  - (2): connect B4/B9 pins on USB connector
  - (5): Q8/9/10 changed be GSD in schematic, as they should be for the SSM3K35CTC, resulting in 180deg rotation
+ - (6): moved C3 a nudge further away from DM via
+ - (7): force thermals on J4 and J5
+ - (8) Remove U2 and DRVSCS/ASCS lines and replace them directly with DRVSEL/ASEL
+ - (9) Add R30 as 10K pullup on MISO

 ## V0.1